bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

 # The matrix element

-Note that each element within a matrix appears as 'inlinemath' style, even though the matrix itself might be shown as 'displaymath' style.
+Note that each element within a matrix appears as inlinemath style, even though the matrix itself might be shown as displaymath style.

 # Greek letters